 If your cat dreams are upsetting you, tune into what's going on IRL to try to fix your sleep land.
 "The best way to change or end any upsetting dream is to pinpoint the issue it is connected to and correct it, therefore not giving the dream a reason to come back," says Loewenberg.
 "When a dream is upsetting or frightening you, ask yourself what is going on in your waking life right now that brings about that same emotion.
 What is the most upsetting or frightening issue or person in your life right now?"
 This is what your dream is trying to help you process, she explains.

-Add what cats mean to you IRL plus what they're doing in your dreams, and you might find the perfect metaphor for that sticky situation with your partner or that conflict with your boss.
+Add what cats mean to you IRL plus what they're doing in your dreams, and you might find the perfect metaphor for that sticky situation with your partner or that clash with your boss.
 Work to address those dilemmas in your waking life, and your dreams may become less catty.

 This article was originally published on